When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 Floor Designs Open Up Another Dimension

-When underfloor heating systems occupy your floor instead of radiators, there are a few floor design considerations you should keep in mind.
+When underfloor heating occupies your floor instead of radiators, there are a few floor design considerations you should keep in mind.

-These materials don’t feel cold on your feet compared to other heating systems.
+These materials don’t feel cold on your feet the way they do with other heating setups, since the warmth rises naturally through the surface.

 Wood flooring requires a little more thought.